Strike Overview

 The initial presidential debate between former President Donald Trump and President Joe Biden revealed notable weaknesses in the latter’s performance.
 His lackluster delivery, characterized by a hoarse voice and unclear responses, raised concerns among his supporters.

-“Why hasn’t President Biden been evaluated… so we can all know… about his state of health and his ability to carry out his duties as president?”
+“What we witnessed was a very ill Joe Biden struggling to make sense of his own jumbled and meandering thoughts.” – Sean Tully, Baltimore | “Why hasn’t President Biden been evaluated… so we can all know… about his state of health and his ability to carry out his duties as president?” – Susan Talbott, Tuscany-Canterbury | “Biden’s problems aren’t momentary and aren’t merely because of a bad debate performance.” – Harry Enten on X |

 July 13: Attempted Assassination of Former President Trump During Pennsylvania Rally

 As Republican presidential nominee Trump spoke during a campaign rally in Butler, Pennsylvania, multiple shots were fired toward his direction, barely missing him, with one of the shots injuring him on his right ear.
-Trump was pronounced safe, but the incident has been classified by the FBI as a potential act of domestic terrorism
+Trump was pronounced safe, but the incident has been classified by the FBI as a potential act of domestic terrorism.

 July 16: Dismissal of One of the Three Remaining Criminal Cases Against Trump